MicrosoftDocs/memdocs/autopilot/existing-devices.md

 > [!NOTE]
 >
-> If you need to join devices to Active Directory for hybrid Azure AD join scenario, create a **Domain Join** device configuration profile.
-Target the profile to **All Devices**, since there's no Azure AD device object for the computer to do group-based targeting.
-For more information, see [User-driven mode for hybrid Azure Active Directory join](user-driven.md#user-driven-mode-for-hybrid-azure-ad-join).
+> If you need to join devices to Active Directory for Microsoft Entra hybrid join scenario, create a **Domain Join** device configuration profile.
+Target the profile to **All Devices**, since there's no Microsoft Entra device object for the computer to do group-based targeting.
+For more information, see [User-driven mode for Microsoft Entra hybrid join](user-driven.md#user-driven-mode-for-hybrid-azure-ad-join).

 ## Register the device for Windows Autopilot